iris-connect/iris-documentation/connect_your_app_to_IRIS/technical_details/app_onboarding.md

 ### 1.1 Generate Certificate Signing Request

 Generate your certificate signing request (csr) using openssl for the IRIS Connect staging server.
-When switching to production, you will need a separate certificate, we skip this in this documentation.
+When switching to production, you will need a separate certificate.
+We skip this for now, but we will provide it later in this documentation as soon as we set IRIS connect to productive use.

 Please use your app name as CN (for example CN=smartmeeting). *Don't use spaces*.

     O="COSYNUS GmbH"